fardeen9983/Ultimate-Dux/Languages/Python/Modules/PyInstaller/Readme.md

 # PyInstaller

-> Disclamer : The python code used in this section of the repository placed in the folders : **todo-cli & pygame-demo** - are not licensed to us and neither do we take credit for writing it.
+> Disclamer : The python code used in this section of the repository placed in the folders : **todo-cli & spaceShooter** - are not licensed to us and neither do we take credit for writing it.
 It is simply reproduced here for the sole purpose of demonstrating the functionality of above python package with no intention to misuse, discredit or falsify the claim of the author of the code.
 This article does not partake in monetary operations through the use of the copied code.
 All relevant authors and organisation are properly credited at the bottom of the document.
 >
 > In case of any conflict or to report a mistake, please mail the same to the owner of this repository or raise an issue.